xmos/lib_xcore_c/lib_xcore_c/doc/rst/xcore_c.rst

   void hwtimer_callback_func(void *data);

-Howver, we also need to generate a wrapping function, so we use the API's marcro to declare both at the same time::
+However, we also need to generate a wrapping function, so we use the API's marcro to declare both at the same time::

   DECLARE_SELECT_CALLBACK(hwtimer_callback_func, data);